typedoc2md/typedoc-plugin-markdown/docs/pages/docs/utilizing-navigation.md

 By default navigation is not present but can be consumed programmatically.
 This is useful if you want to provide a custom sidebar/navigation implementation (if relevant to your environment).

+You can configure the navigation structure by utilizing the TypeDoc [navigation](https://typedoc.org/documents/Options.Output.html#navigation) option, which should provide the same structure navigation as the default HTML theme.

 ## Usage

-### Configuration

-You can configure the navigation structure by utilizing the TypeDoc [--navigation](https://typedoc.org/options/output/#navigation) option, which should provide the same structure navigation as the default HTML theme.

-### Consuming navigation JSON

-The navigation can be accessed by utilizing the `postRenderAsyncJobs` on the renderer.
+The navigation can be accessed by utilizing the [`postRenderAsyncJobs`](/docs/customizing-output#async-jobs) on the renderer.

 The navigation is returned as `JSON` and can be mapped to a custom structure and written to a file.